 James Young Simpson FSA Scot (b.1811 – d.1870) Scottish obstetrician and a significant figure in the history of medicine.
 His intellectual interests ranged from medicine, anatomy to archaeology.
 He was the first physician to demonstrate the anaesthetic properties of chloroform on humans and popularised the drug for use in medicine.

 Christian Maclagan (b.1811 – d.1901) Scottish antiquary and arguably Scotland’s first female archaeologist.
-Elected to the Society in 1871.
 One of her primary interests were in the brochs of Scotland and was one of the pioneers of stratigraphic excavation.
 She devised a special method for taking rubbings from sculptured stones.
 Such as her meticulous collection of rubbings of Celtic Christian crosses and Pictish symbol stones.
+The Society did not admit female Fellows until 1901, so she could only be a ‘Lady Associate’ (admitted in 1871), and as such was not allowed to formally publish with the Society.

 James Drummond FSA Scot (b.1816–d.1877) Artist and antiquarian.
 Born in Edinburgh at John Knox’s House and trained as a draughtsman.
 Drummond is most well-known for history paintings (e.g. The Porteous Mob (1855).
 In 1848 he became a Fellow of the Society of Antiquaries of Scotland, later a member of Council and Joint Curator of the Museum.
 From 1868 until his death he was curator of the Scottish National Gallery.